ucfopen/adventure-materia-widget/src/_guides/creator.md

 ![adventure item advanced options](assets/create_widget_adventure_item_advanced_options.png "adventure item advanced options")

-Selecting this option will give the player the item only once; if the player returns to this destination, they will not receive the item again.
+Selecting this option will give the player the item only once upon their initial visit to a destination; if the player returns to this destination, they will not receive the item again.

 ### Adding Required Items to Answers ###

-Once you have created items, an option to add required items to Multiple Choice Answers, Short Answer Match Sets, or Hotspots will appear in the respective destination types.
+Once you have created items, an option to add required items to Multiple Choice Answers, Short Answer Match Sets, or Hotspots will appear in the respective destination types, as indicated by the lock icon (1).
+An additional setting allows you to hide the answer if the player does not have the required item(s), indicated by the "eye" icon (2).

 #### Multiple Choice ####